mrc-ide/packit/README.md

 only will be added in a future branch.

 Playwright tests are in `./app/e2e`.
-By default, they will run against localhost, and expect basic auth super user to be available, so you should run:
+By default, they will run against localhost, and expect basic auth super user to be available, so for local dev you should run:
 1.  `./scripts/dev-start --super-user` to start the dependencies, api and app
 2. `npm run test:e2e` from `./app`